neptune-ai/docs/docs/integrations/r-support.rst

                  api_token='eyJhcGlfYWRkcmVzcyI6Imh0dHBz'
     )

-It “connects” your script to neptune.ml hub.
+It “connects” your script to neptune.ai hub.
 The first argument project_qualified_name specifies the project to which you want to log your experiments and the api_token is your login credentials.

 .. warning:: Always keep your API token secret - it is like password to the application.